Eumaeus/alakazam/README.md

+# "Alakazam", a build system for CITE Audio services #

-# "Now you see it":  a build system for CITE Image services #
+A fork of "Now You See It", a build system for CITE Image services

-`nysi` generates RDF statements from a collection CITE Images using the RDF vocabulary expected by the `sparqlcts` implementation of CITE Image Services.
+`alakazam` generates RDF statements from a collection CITE Images using the RDF vocabulary expected by the `sparqlcts` implementation of CITE Image Services.

-Initially, `nysi` supports data in locally stored `csv` files.
+Initially, `alakazam` supports data in locally stored `csv` files.
 It could easily expand to include Google Fusion Tables and local `tsv` files as data sources.

 ## Data sources ##

-*Image collections* should be documented with three properties:
+*Audio collections* should be documented with three properties:

 1. A unique CITE URN
 2. A labelling description
-3. A path where pyramidal source files are stored.
+3. A URL (local or remote) to a directory where .mp3 source files are stored.

 *Individual images* should be documented with three properties: